CF20852/LilyGo-SIM7000-Adafruit-IO-Client/README.md

 data to Adafruit IO.
 You can set up a free Adafruit IO account to test it.
 Once you have an Adafruit IO account, you'll need to insert your IO_USERNAME and your IO_KEY in the MQTT parameters in the sketch.
-On your Adafruit IO account, you'll need to set up a feed called "update", or change the feed name in line 294 of the sketch.
+On your Adafruit IO account, you'll need to set up feeds called "rssi" and "speed", or change the feed names in lines 72 and 73 of the sketch.

 The SIM7000 MQTT commands are documented in the following SIMCom application note: https://simcom.ee/documents/SIM7000x/SIM7000%20Series_MQTT_Application%20Note_V1.00.pdf